 The conference is finally over and I’m officially on vacation.
-Of course, the day ended at 5 so no significant time for sightseeing.
+Of course, the day ended at 5 so I didn’t have any significant time for sightseeing.
 Basically, I got out and wandered around town a bit more before dinner.

 For dinner I went to the Herzl Tavern, recommended by the people at Frommers.
 Musicians apparently eat here while performing at the Salzburg music festival.
 The guidebook lists a number of names I don’t recognize, so it must be good!